 2- Associate Professor of Curriculum Studies, Faculty of Humanities and Social Sciences, University of Kurdistan, Sanandaj, Iran. , j.salimi@uok.ac.ir

-3- Assistant Professor of Educational Management, Faculty of Humanities and Social Sciences, University of Kurdistan, Sanandaj, Iran
+3- Associate Professor of Educational Management, Faculty of Humanities and Social Sciences, University of Kurdistan, Sanandaj, Iran

-Method: This study employed a qualitative design using the systematic grounded theory approach.
-The participants included faculty members of public universities in Iran who, in addition to their academic positions, had several years of experience in various domains of higher education.
-Participants were selected through purposive sampling, and sampling continued until theoretical saturation was reached.
-In practice, after the seventeenth interview, no new data or codes emerged, and the process was completed with a total of 17 participants (n=15+2).
-Data were collected through in-depth interviews and analyzed using three stages of coding: open, axial, and selective
+Method: The research was conducted using a qualitative approach with the use of systematic grounded theory.
+The study participants were faculty members of public universities in Iran who had several years of experience in various areas of higher education administration.
+Participants were selected through purposeful sampling using the snowball technique.
+The sampling process continued until theoretical saturation was achieved; that is, after the seventeenth interview, no new code emerged, and therefore the sampling process was terminated (n = 15 + 2).
+Data were collected through in-depth interviews.
+For data analysis, the study employed the three-stage coding process of grounded theory, including open coding, axial coding, and selective coding.

 Results: The findings of the research indicate that the formation of an eco-university within Iran’s higher education system is grounded in a set of causal, contextual, intervening, and strategic factors.
 The causal factors include the creation of a conscious, place-based learning environment; the cultivation of citizens who are responsible toward society and nature; achieving relative self-sufficiency in energy and food resources; resource management based on high efficiency and minimal consumption; fostering participatory and democratic decision-making within the university; environmentally compatible campus design; active contribution to the development of local and regional communities; and enhancing ecological literacy and systems thinking among university members.
 Furthermore, contextual factors—such as integrating indigenous wisdom with global innovation to strengthen the local economy, promoting justice-based sustainability education, reimagining the university as a research-oriented campus aimed at ecosystem restoration and ecological literacy development, and reinforcing professional ethics in the knowledge network—provide the necessary foundation for establishing an eco-university.
 In addition, intervening factors such as empowering interdisciplinary research, reforming the university’s financial and economic policies, localizing assessment systems, and strengthening cultural identity play a significant role in accelerating this transformation.
 Based on these prerequisites, operational strategies are formulated, including developing transdisciplinary curricula, offering continuous faculty training on sustainable development, promoting circular economy practices on campus, implementing environmental standards in all university operations, applying smart management to natural resource consumption such as water and energy, and empowering human resources to participate effectively in sustainability programs.
 The outcomes of adopting this model include the emergence of synergistic knowledge—from foundational research to ecosystem revitalization in society—achieving resilient teaching and learning aligned with real-world needs, creating a new sustainability-oriented economic vitality, and transforming the university into a dynamic and living ecosystem.